Center for Social Justice

 Georgetown has been an active partner in the Cristo Rey Network, a network of 26 quality Catholic, college preparatory high schools for underrepresented urban youth.
 University representatives serve on the Network’s board of directors and support the local Cristo Rey high school, Don Bosco Cristo Rey High School in Takoma Park, MD.
 Every year, the University employs over a dozen Don Bosco students as part of the school’s work study program, hosts a variety of orientation and training programs for area Cristo Rey students, and many members of the Georgetown community volunteer their time at the school.

-President John J. DeGioia serves on the Leadership Council of Raise DC, a public-private partnership created to promote an integrated approach across sectors to provide every youth with opportunities to succeed from cradle to career.
+Georgetown University is a member of Raise DC, a public-private partnership created to promote an integrated approach across sectors to provide every DC youth with opportunities to succeed from cradle to career.